joe-akeem/singletrail-tiles/README.md

 In order to verify that the tile server is running properly visit http://localhost:8080/.
 You should be able to inspect the data as well as a list of map styles.

-### Adding the custom Singletrail Basemap and Overlays to gpx.studio
+### Adding the custom Singletrail Basemap and Overlays to bikerouter.de

 From the main page at http://localhost:8080/ you can navigate to the TileJSON definitions of each style.
-Each style has an individual URL under which the map tiles are served.
+Each style has an individual URL at which the map tiles are served.
 They look something like `http://localhost:8080/styles/mtb/{z}/{x}/{y}.png`.
-These URLs are the ones gpx.studio needs to request the map tiles depending on the currently displayed section of the map.
+These URLs are the ones bikerouter.de (or gpx.studio) needs to request the map tiles depending on the currently displayed section of the map.

-Here is a list of the provided styles along with the URLs that are relevant to gpx.studio:
+Here is a list of the provided styles along with the URLs that are relevant to bikerouter.de and gpx.studio:

 |Style|Description|Tiles URL|
 |---|---|---|